samvardhan/Princeton-INTERSECT-CICD/README.md

-:exclamation: *NOTE*: This is an example from the [INTERSECT training "Packaging"](https://intersect-training.org/packaging/) course
+:exclamation: *NOTE*: This is adapted from the [INTERSECT training "Packaging"](https://intersect-training.org/packaging/) course

 # Package